E3SM-Project/HICCUP/README.md

 ### Testing

 For simple testing of HICCUP functionality the repo includes low-resolution test data from ERA5 and NOAA in the `test_data` folder.
 These files are used by the `test_scripts/test.*` to exercise the typical HICCUP workflow for generating model input data from observation data and reanalysis.
 There are also remapping scripts that can be used to regenerate the low-res test data.

-A unit test script `unit_test.state_adjustment.py` is also provided to directly test the surface adjustment routines, and hopefully more unit tests will be added in the future.
+To run all unit tests simply type `python test_scripts/unit_test_all.py`.

 --------------------------------------------------------------------------------